chrisjberry/datafluencyCB/docs/10_faq.md

 ## Do I need to include references?

-It's not expected that you'd need to include references, but if you do cite something in your report, then it’s good practice to include the reference to the article in a References section.
+If you do cite something in your report, then you should include the reference to the article in a References section.

 There’s no expectation for you to consult the psychological literature concerning the topic of the questionnaire.
 Remember, this is primarily an assignment concerning data analysis and, as such, you aren’t expected to delve into the psychological literature, either in the formulation of your question or in the interpretation of your findings.
 Your analyses can be guided by what's said in assessment instructions and the Tips section of it.
 You may, of course, consult the psychological literature if you want to.
+You may want to and are encouraged to look at statistical articles or textbooks to inform your analyses.
 Please also see the “How should I write up the report?”
 FAQ above.

 \